Skip to main content

 Dynamic Options

-The targon run command dynamically generates CLI options based on the signature of the target function you are trying to run.
-For each argument in your function, a corresponding command-line option is created.
+The targon run command dynamically generates CLI options based on the signature of the @app.local_entrypoint() function.
+For each parameter in the entrypoint, a corresponding command-line option is created.

 For example, consider a function with the following signature in your main.py file: